blockeraai/blockera/README.md

-# Publisher Core
+# Blockera
-The Publisher Core is library ro use in all publisher products.
-This is core api for Publisher Plugin Factory.
+Make Gutenberg a Real Page Builder!

 ## Installation

-at the root of `publisher-core` please run:
+at the root of `blockera` please run:

 >npm install